AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 * `customer_managed_keys` - (Optional and Sensitive) Customer-managed key ID.

 ### Misc.
 * `allocate_new_eip` - (Optional) If set to false, use an available address in Elastic IP pool for this gateway.
 Otherwise, allocate a new Elastic IP and use it for this gateway.
 Available in Controller 2.7+.
 Valid values: true, false.
 Default: true.
-Option not available for GCP, Azure and OCI gateways, they will automatically allocate new EIPs.
+Option not available for Azure and OCI gateways, they will automatically allocate new EIPs.
 * `eip` - (Optional) Specified EIP to use for gateway creation.
 Required when `allocate_new_eip` is false.
 Available in Controller version 3.5+.
-Only supported for AWS gateways.
+Only supported for AWS and GCP gateways.
 * `tag_list` - (Optional) Tag list of the gateway instance.
 Only available for AWS and AWSGov gateways.
 Example: ["key1:value1", "key2:value2"].
 * `enable_vpc_dns_server` - (Optional) Enable VPC DNS Server for gateway.
 Currently only supported for AWS and AWSGov gateways.
 Valid values: true, false.
 Default value: false.